Glasgow and Southwest Scotland May 4-9, 2018

 This World Heritage Site sits on the River Clyde.
 A cotton-spinning complex was started here in the 1780s, but it was better known for the pioneering social programs of Robert Owen who managed the mill from 1800-25.
 New Lanark is really a memorial to this enlightened man.
 He provided his workers with housing, a co-op store, the world’s first nursery school, school up to age 10, adult education classes for those aged 10-20 who had quit school to work in the mill, a sick pay fund for workers, and a social centre he called the New Institute for the Formation of Character.

-The mill employed up to 2000 people in the early 1800s that had reduced to 760 by the early 1900s.
+The mill employed up to 2000 people in the early 1800s but had reduced to 760 by the early 1900s.
 It closed in 1968 and now has 45 private tenants in the restored housing.

 I found this to be poorly curated and got nothing but an argument from the staff.
-There are no signs telling where to buy tickets or to explain the site.
+No signs are telling where to buy tickets or to explain the site.
 When a woman said we couldn’t have signed because it was World Heritage, I asked about the 10 goofy signs pointing to the Falls of Clyde with some mysterious animal on them; the signs disappeared when you got close to the falls and I never did find them.
 The displays are dated and too wordy.
-You get to go on a slow ride on plastic buckets through a multi-media talk about a 10-year old girl that takes too long and could have been done much more effectively in other ways.
+You get to go on a slow ride on plastic buckets through a multi-media talk about a 10-year-old girl that takes too long and could have been done much more effectively in other ways.
 There is a nice walk upstream beside the river that goes to some power stations, interestingly with the same names (Bonnington and Cora Lyn) as dams on the Kootenay River west of Nelson BC.
 Who knows where the falls are?

 I was so disappointed in the way this place was presented, I wrote a long email to the New Lanark Trust.